 - on: Wednesday, May 3, 2023 - at: 8:00 a.m. (local time in Tampa).
 We encourage you to access the meeting prior to the start time to allow you ample time to log in to the live audio webcast and test your computer audio system. - at: Virtual meeting only via live audio webcast online at www.virtualshareholdermeeting.com/PRMW2023.
-To participate in the meeting, you will need the 16-digit control number included on your BLUE universal proxy card or on the instructions that accompany your proxy materials.
-You will be able to listen to the meeting live and submit questions and submit your vote while the meeting is being held. - receive the financial statements for the year ended December 31, 2022 and the report on those statements by - Primo Water's independent registered certified public accounting firm, - elect directors. - approve the appointment of Primo Water's independent registered certified public accounting firm, - · hold a non-binding advisory vote on executive compensation, - hold a non-binding advisory vote on the frequency of future executive compensation advisory votes - · approve Primo Water's Amended and Restated By-Laws, and - transact any other business that properly may be brought before the meeting and any adjournment of the meeting.
+To participate in the meeting, you will need the 16-digit control number included on your BLUE proxy card or on the instructions that accompany your proxy materials.
+You will be able to listen to the meeting live and submit questions and submit your vote while the meeting is being held. - to: receive the financial statements for the year ended December 31, 2022 and the report on those statements by - · Primo Water's independent registered certified public accounting firm, - elect directors, - approve the appointment of Primo Water's independent registered certified public accounting firm, - hold a non-binding advisory vote on executive compensation, - hold a non-binding advisory vote on the frequency of future executive compensation advisory votes - · approve Primo Water's Amended and Restated By-Laws, and - transact any other business that properly may be brought before the meeting and any adjournment of the meeting.

 The foregoing items of business are more fully described in the accompanying proxy statement.
-The Board recommends a vote "FOR" each of the Board's ten director candidates named in the accompanying proxy statement and BLUE universal proxy card and a vote "FOR" each of the Company's other proposals (except with respect to the proposal on the frequency of future executive compensation advisory votes, on which we recommend once every "1 YEAR") on the BLUE universal proxy card.
+The Board recommends a vote "FOR" each of the Board's ten director candidates named in the accompanying proxy statement and BLUE proxy card and a vote "FOR" each of the Company's other proposals (except with respect to the proposal on the frequency of future executive compensation advisory votes, on which we recommend once "every year") on the BLUE proxy card.
 Only those shareowners as of the close of business on March 14, 2023 (the "Record Date") are entitled to notice of and to vote at the meeting.
-The proxy statement and the BLUE universal proxy card are first being made available to shareowners on or about [•], 2023.
+The proxy statement and the BLUE proxy card are first being made available to shareowners on or about [•], 2023.

 Your vote (whether cast by you personally or by proxy) will be especially important at the meeting.
-As you may know, Legion Partners Holdings, LLC (collectively with its affiliates, "Legion") submitted documents to the Company purporting to provide qualifying and timely notice (the "Purported Nomination Notice") of an intent to nominate four candidates-Timothy P. Hasara, Henrik Jelert, Derek R. Lewis and Lori T. Marcus (collectively, the "Purported Legion Nominees")-to the Board for election as directors at the meeting.
-The Company has informed Legion that the Purported Nomination Notice failed to comply with the Company's Amended and Restated By-Law No. 1 (the "Amended and Restated By-Laws") through material omissions and other deficiencies, including material omissions relating to certain prior or pending legal proceedings involving Mr. Jelert and Ms. Marcus (together, the "Rejected Legion Nominees").
-After careful review of Legion's supplement to its Purported Nomination Notice, the Board has determined to exercise its discretion and provide a limited waiver of the deficiencies in the Purported Nomination Notice with respect to Messrs.
-Hasara and Lewis (together, the "Allowed Legion Nominees").
-Accordingly, the Allowed Legion Nominees have been included on the Company's BLUE universal proxy card, whereas no proxies voted in favor of the Rejected Legion Nominees will be recognized, be tabulated at the meeting or have any legal effect.
-You may receive proxy solicitation materials from Legion.
-The Board does NOT endorse any of the Purported Legion Nominees, and the presence of the Allowed Legion Nominees on the enclosed BLUE universal proxy card is NOT an approval of or comment on the fitness, character, suitability and other qualifications of the Allowed Legion Nominees.
-The Board urges you NOT to sign or return any proxy card or voting instruction form sent to you by or on behalf of Legion.
-If you have previously submitted a proxy card sent to you by or on behalf of Legion, you can revoke that proxy and have your shares voted for the Board's nominees and on other matters to be voted on at the meeting by completing, signing, dating and returning the enclosed BLUE universal proxy card or by following the instructions provided on the BLUE universal proxy card to submit a proxy over the Internet or by attending the meeting and voting your shares in person (virtually).
+As you may know, Legion Partners Holdings, LLC (collectively with its affiliates, "Legion") submitted documents to the Company purporting to provide qualifying and timely notice (the "Purported Nomination Notice") of an intent to nominate four candidates (collectively, the "Purported Legion Nominees") to the Board for election as directors at the meeting.
+The Company has informed Legion that the Purported Nomination Notice is invalid due to its failure to comply with the Company's Amended and Restated By-Law No. 1 (the "Amended and Restated By-Laws") through material omissions and other deficiencies.
+Any director nominations made by Legion will be disregarded and no proxies voted in favor of the Purported Legion Nominees will be recognized, be tabulated at the meeting or have any legal effect.
+Nevertheless, you may receive proxy solicitation materials from Legion.
+The Board does NOT endorse any of the Purported Legion Nominees and urges you NOT to sign or return any proxy card or voting instruction form sent to you by or on behalf of Legion.
+If you have previously submitted a proxy card sent to you by or on behalf of Legion, signing, dating and returning the enclosed BLUE proxy card or by following the instructions provided on the BLUE proxy card to submit a proxy over the Internet, or by telephone or by attending the meeting and voting your shares in person (virtually).